w3c/wcag3/guidelines/groups/image-and-media-alternatives/audio-descriptions/audio-descriptions-style-guide.md

 status: developing
 ---

-Content author(s) follow a style guide that includes guidance on audio descriptions.
+Content author(s) follow a style guide that includes guidance on :term[audio description].

 * Name of the style guide
 * Version (if any)